Hex (TV series)

-Hex is a British television programme developed by Shine TV and aired on Sky One.
-The story is set in a remote English boarding school with a mysterious past.
-Series one explores the supernatural relationship between a Fallen Angel named Azazeal and a student called Cassie who is also a witch.
-In the second series the story centres on 500-year-old anointed one Ella Dee, and Azazeal's son Malachi.
-Both series of the show are available on Region 2 DVD, with the first series released on Region 1 DVD in June 2007.
+Hex was a British television programme developed by Shine TV and airing on Sky One.
+The story was set in a remote English boarding school with a mysterious past.
+Series one explored the supernatural relationship between a fallen angel named Azazeal and a student called Cassie who is also a witch.
+In the second series, the story centred on 500-year-old anointed one Ella Dee, and Azazeal's son Malachi.
+Both series of the show were released on Region 2 DVD, with the first series released on Region 1 DVD in June 2007.

 The show was cancelled in April 2006 after the end of the second series.

 Synopsis

-From its outset, Hex appears to be the story of Cassie Hughes, an attractive but withdrawn young woman who enrolls at the school but can't quite seem to fit into the social milieu.
+From its outset, Hex appears to be the story of Cassie Hughes, a withdrawn young woman who enrolls at the school but cannot quite seem to fit into the social milieu.
 The second series shifts the focus from the departing Cassie Hughes (Christina Cole) to a new heroine, Ella Dee (Laura Pyper).